Christopher-I/UNICEFConnectKids/README.md

     - Payments to ISPs are in ETH(Wei).

-    - To build a truly self-sustaining Dapp, ISPs and schools will need accept to the terms and conditions that the Dapp requires to make decisions.
+    - To build a truly self-sustaining Dapp, ISPs and schools will need to digitally sign a terms and conditions agreement that the Dapp requires to make decisions such as choosing terminating the contract of a poorly performing ISP.

     - Data Source: All data connectivity information and crypto-currency transctions used in Dapp are retrieved from the ethereum blockchain.